 - Masonry paint (three coats) – £15/m2

-Building Control will also be concerned that the house meets regulations for thermal efficiency, so always consider whether cladding will alter its eco performance.
+Building Control at your local council will also be concerned that the house meets regulations for thermal efficiency, so always consider whether cladding will alter its eco performance.
 Some will boost insulation, but it’s vital that airflow is maintained.
 If you live in a listed building or Conservation Area, detailed consideration needs to be given to how cladding will impact the character and fabric of the house.

 On some styles of house – especially a bungalow – the roof is a very dominant feature, so if you change the shape of it, or the exterior covering, or even just improve the look of the existing tiles, it will transform your property’s appearance.
 Note, this is not an easy job when it comes to house exterior design.
 It is costly and labour intensive so most people do it for one of the following reasons:

 - Good roof maintenance is a must, particularly in a period property.
 Pressure-washing a moss-covered roof can be an inexpensive improvement which helps to freshen up a tired-looking property.

 - Replacing sun-faded concrete roof tiles can give a 1960s or 1970s house a new lease of life.
 Budget £28-£35 per m² to replace old tiles with new interlocking concrete ones, including labour and materials.